XiaZhouZero/OPEC/README.md

 [![DOI](https://zenodo.org/badge/452701528.svg)](https://zenodo.org/badge/latestdoi/452701528)

-This package includes the source codes and evaluation scripts in the paper "[OPEC: Operation-based Security Isolation for Bare-metal Embedded Systems](#)" presented at EuroSys 2022.
+This package includes the source code and evaluation scripts in the paper "[OPEC: Operation-based Security Isolation for Bare-metal Embedded Systems](#)" presented at EuroSys 2022.

 Authors